abhishekshyp/Exploratory-Data-Analysis/1. IPL Data Analysis/2. Players Dataset/README.md

-# IPL Data Analysis - Matches Dataset - Project
+# IPL Data Analysis - Players Dataset - Project
 In this project we will be analysing Players Dataset of Indian Premier League(IPL).
 We will begin with reading the players dataset, cleaning the data, and performing exploratory data analysis.

 # Language and Libraries Used